-Since 2008, UNK has used a portion of the Petition Area for its Natural Farm Research and Training Center.
-Through research, demonstration, and training, the Natural Farm Research and Training Center seeks to develop and convey knowledge about sustainable community technologies in the areas of food, energy, water, and sanitation that can improve the lives of people throughout the world.
-The primary focus of the Farm Research and Training Center is to develop family-scale technologies that are appropriate for use in developing countries, as well as parts of Hawai'i.
+Since 2008, UNK has used a portion of the Petition Area for its Sustainable Technology and Research Center.3 Through research, demonstration, and training, the Sustainable Technology and Research Center seeks to develop and convey knowledge about sustainable community technologies in the areas of food, energy, water, and sanitation that can improve the lives of people throughout the world.
+The primary focus of the Sustainable Technology and Research Center is to develop family-scale technologies that are appropriate for use in developing countries, as well as in parts of Hawai'i.

-The Natural Farm Research and Training Center includes demonstrations of, and training in, natural farming using Korean natural farming, aquaponics, animal care with innovative deep liter systems with no discharge, and agroforestry with trials of more than 100 species of edible plants for use in edible landscaping.
+The Sustainable Technology and Research Center includes demonstrations of, and training in, natural farming using Korean natural farming, aquaponics, animal care with innovative deep liter systems with no discharge, and agroforestry with trials of more than 100 species of edible plants for use in edible landscaping.
 Water technology demonstration and training includes rainwater catchment and storage, as well as water purification methods.
 Energy technology research includes a focus on solar and wind with innovative models of low velocity wind capture devices made from repurposed materials.
 Sanitation training includes methods of detecting and mitigating water-borne diseases.